BarrettFrost/Smart_menu-project/readme.md

 Future work

 The most obvious feature to improve for the M5 would be increase the maximum menu items.
 Both saving menu as an array and implanting a scroll feature on listing pages would rectify this.
 The scroll feature could implement using the built-in gyroscopes on the M5.
 Another useful feature to implement would be to display the dietary requirements and max calories that have set in all pages so that user does not have to enter the preference branch to find out.
 Better error handling when the M5 has not received a JSON String.
 All pages have a use for each button except for my order page were only 2 buttons were used, it would have good to implement another feature.
 Obviously, this is a prototype in a commercial product with a touch screen interface it would be possible to have less of branch layout and some pages could be combined.
 Also, the menu could be incorporated into a better design like being incorporated into a table in a restaurant.

-Ethics

-One aspect that is worth consideration in the M5 is saving personal information about the user’s health.
-Though this is not an issue for the M5 as the data is only stored locally and no personal information is sent over any network.

 ////Unedited Assignment Brief